vindarel/ABStock/README.md

   - a pre-selection of the books to showcase,
 - a form to start searching books.
 A visitor can search by title, authors, publisher, shelf and ISBN(s).
 - a shopping basket, for visitors to add books in
-- a confirmation form, which sends the command by email to the shop owner,
+- a confirmation form, which sends the command by email to the shop owner, and a confirmation email to the client,
 - a special page to showcase a selection.
   - they can be chosen from Abelujo or defined in a file